 She swallowed, refusing to be intimidated.
 “The priests,” she said, pointing.
 “What were they just discussing?”

-“Your homeland of Idris, Vessel,” Tridees said.
+“Your homeland of Idris, Vessel.”

-“I know that much,” Siri said, frowning.
-“What about Idris?”
+“I know that much,” Siri said.
+“What do they want with Idris?”

 “It seemed to me, Vessel, that they were arguing about whether or not to attack the rebel province and bring it back under governmental control.”